reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 Redux Toolkit has a new [**RTK Query data fetching API**](https://redux-toolkit.js.org/rtk-query/overview).
 RTK Query is a purpose built data fetching and caching solution for Redux apps, and **can eliminate the need to write _any_ thunks or reducers to manage data fetching**.
 We encourage you to try it out and see if it can help simplify the data fetching code in your own apps!

-We'll be updating the Redux tutorials soon to include sections on using RTK Query.
-Until then, see [the RTK Query section in the Redux Toolkit docs](https://redux-toolkit.js.org/rtk-query/overview).
+We'll cover how to use RTK Query starting in [Part 7: RTK Query Basics](./part-7-rtk-query-basics.md).

 :::